 Medical advances in the last few years have increased the ability to treat strokes, and rehabilitation is a crucial component to recovery.
-At Boulder Community Hospital, we offer a comprehensive range of rehabilitation services for stroke survivors designed to help patients reach the highest possible level of independence and productivity.
+At Boulder Community Health, we offer a comprehensive range of rehabilitation services for stroke survivors designed to help patients reach the highest possible level of independence and productivity.

 Both our inpatient and outpatient rehabilitation programs are recognized by the Joint Commission for outstanding quality of care.
 In addition, the Inpatient Rehabilitation Program is recognized by the Commission on Accreditation of Rehabilitation Facilities (CARF) as a Comprehensive Integrated Inpatient Rehabilitation Program.

 Jordan Marshall suffered a massive stroke in utero, which means she had a stroke before she was even born.
 The damage was so extensive that doctors didn't know whether she would ever walk, talk or see.

 Now 8 years old, Jordan has made incredible progress.
 She participates fully in school and excels academically.
 Despite some physical challenges, Jordan rides a bike, runs, skis and climbs.

 “We really feel so fortunate to live in a place where we have access to the quality of care at Boulder Community Hospital and the Mapleton Center,” says Kathryn Marshall, Jordan’s mother.
 “We feel like we are getting top-notch treatment and that has been a big part of why Jordan is doing so well today.”
 (Note: Rehabilitation Services at BCH's Mapleton Center relocated to the Broadway Campus in December of 2015.)

 Watch Jordan's video and learn about her progress through the help of BCH's rehabilitation services for children.